 Goals are a versatile way to measure how well your app fulfills customized, targeted objectives.
 You can set up individual Goals to track discrete actions like a minimum session duration or completing a certain level in a game, and use the reports to measure conversions, or completion rates of these actions.

 Ecommerce reports let you track in-app purchase data, including product or service sales, total revenue, and revenue per transaction.
 You can also track the average number of sessions it takes to complete a transaction.

-Below are descriptions of the Goal and Ecommerce reports in your Analytics account.
-Both Goals and Ecommerce reporting require a small amount of additional set up in your Google Analytics account.
-Ecommerce also requires modifications to app source code, and might be best completed by the app developer.
-Data does not appear in these reports until you complete the required additional set up.
-Links to setup instructions are included in the descriptions below.
+Both Goals and Ecommerce reporting require additional setup in your Analytics account.
+Ecommerce also requires modifications to app source code.
+Data does not appear in these reports until you complete the required additional setup.In this article:

-Follow the instructions in Set up Goals.
+Follow the instructions to set up Goals.
 The process for a web or an app reporting view is the same.